Are you ready to apply for your next internship or job? Review the links below to ensure you are prepared for the next opportunity around the corner.

 - Schedule a mock interview to practice.
 Tips for preparing for a mock interview

-- Consider if you need academic credit or a salary for your next internship.
+- Internships: Is academic credit or a salary an option?

 - Research the average salary for your next full time job (i.e. Salary.com, Indeed.com, Payscale.com, or Glassdoor.com provide regional data for job titles searched).
-Additionally interview professionals working in the field and ask what they think the going rate is for an entry level position in the field.
+Interview professionals working in the field and ask what they think the going rate is for an entry level position in the field.

 - Consider what is negotiable along with how in demand your skills are for that industry.
 Review these tips for evaluating offers.